 10.3 Supplier’s responsibility

 It’s the supplier’s responsibility to make sure that the correct VAT rate is applied.
-He must take reasonable steps to check with the charity anything which he can’t verify for himself.
+They must take reasonable steps to check with the charity anything which they cannot verify themselves.
 Any extra verifications carried out should be recorded and kept with the declaration of eligibility.

 10.4 Charity’s responsibility